macxcool/educational-help.com/content/services.md

 ### Stephen Prendergast, B.A., B.Ed., M.Ed.

-Stephen has just completed his 31st year of teaching exclusively in special education settings both in schools and residential treatment facilities.
+Stephen completed 31 years of teaching exclusively in special education settings both in schools and residential treatment facilities.
 His teaching experience includes students with intellectual and learning disabilities as well as behavioural and emotional disorders.
-Stephen has 21 years experience administering the Woodcock-Johnson tests of Academic Achievement.
+Stephen also had 21 years experience administering the Woodcock-Johnson tests of Academic Achievement.

 ## E.S.L./F.S.L./S.S.L.